 - any excess of gross foreign source income, shown in the income labels at item 6, over the amount that represents assessable income.
 In calculating the excess, include dividends and other amounts that are not assessable because of sections 23AH, 23AI, 23AJ, 23AK and 99B(2A) of the ITAA 1936.
-Note that you must attach a Schedule 25A 2011 (NAT 1125) or International dealings schedule - financial services 2011 (NAT 73345) if the company received dividends or other amounts covered by any of these provisions - any part of an unfranked distribution that is not assessable due to section 802-15 or 802-20 of the ITAA 1997 (these provisions are relevant to conduit foreign income) - other amounts of non-assessable non-exempt income (do not include demerger dividends or other amounts not shown at item 6) - profits on disposal of assets used in research and development activities which are subject to the R&D tax concession included at R Other gross income item 6 - Australian and foreign source capital gains for accounting purposes that have been included at J Unrealised gains on revaluation of assets to fair value item 6 or R Other gross income item 6.
+You must complete and attach an International dealings schedule 2012 (NAT 73345) if the company received dividends or other amounts covered by any of these provisions - any part of an unfranked distribution that is not assessable due to section 802-15 or 802-20 of the ITAA 1997 (these provisions are relevant to conduit foreign income)

+- other amounts of non-assessable non-exempt income (do not include demerger dividends or other amounts not shown at item 6) - profits on disposal of assets used in R&D activities which are subject to the R&D tax incentive included at ☐ Other gross income item 6 - Australian and foreign source capital gains for accounting purposes that have been included at J Unrealised gains on revaluation of assets to fair value item 6 or R Other gross income item 6.
 For Australian taxation purposes, include any net capital gain at A Net capital gain item 7 - any excess of a forex gain for accounting purposes, included at item 6, over the assessable forex gain.
-See Foreign exchange gains and losses on page 10 for more information on the forex measures.
+See Foreign exchange gains and losses on page 9 for more information on the forex measures.

-For more examples of specific items, see worksheet 2 on pages 86-9.
+For more examples of specific items, see worksheet 2 on pages 88-90.